Skip to main content

 Step one: find your state's process

-As of early May 2026, eighteen states had published a formal nomination process; the remaining thirty-two had identified a lead agency and contact but not opened a public submission channel.
-About a third of the states with open processes have deadlines in May 2026 — well before the federal window opens July 1.
+As of mid-May 2026, twenty-two states have published a formal nomination process; the remaining twenty-eight have identified a lead agency and contact but not yet opened a public submission channel.
+Several states with open processes have deadlines in May and June 2026 — well before the federal window opens July 1.

 Your first step is to confirm which tier your state is in, then go directly to the lead agency's landing page.
 The state directory on this site links to each agency's OZ 2.0 page and, where available, the direct submission portal.
-The HUD OZ portal maintains the authoritative state lead directory.
+EIG's OZ 2.0 resources page maintains the most current designation leads map; the HUD OZ portal also lists state leads but lags on process-specific updates.

-States that have closed public input — Nebraska and Florida had done so by early May — are not necessarily done.
+States that have closed public input — Florida, Nebraska, Virginia, Delaware, Missouri, and New Mexico's COG submission phase all closed by mid-May — are not necessarily done.
 The governor still makes the final selection, and direct engagement with the lead agency remains meaningful even after a formal comment period closes.

 Upcoming state deadlines